xcore/sc_modbus_tcp/doc/programming.rst

 Executing The Project
 ---------------------

 The module by itself cannot be build or executed separately.
 It must be linked to an application which needs Modbus TCP.
 Once the module is linked to the application, the application can be built and tested for servicing Modbus commands.

-The following should be done in order to link the component to the application project
+The following should be done in order to link the component to the application project:

 #.
-The module name ``module_modbus_tcp`` (and
-  ``module_ethernet_board_support``) should be added to the list of MODULES in the application project build options.
+The module name ``module_modbus_tcp`` (and ``module_ethernet_board_support``) should be added to the list of MODULES in the application project build options.
 #.
-Now the module is linked to the application and can be directly used
+Now the module is linked to the application and can be directly used.

 Software Requirements
 ---------------------

-The module is built on XDE Tool version 12.2
+The module is built on XDE Tool version 12.2.
 The module can be used in version 12.2 or any higher version of xTIMEcomposer.